JonAjuhan/cs401Project/README.md

 In GitHub Desktop:
 To get everyone else's changes: Pull
-To give everyone else your changes: Pull, resolve any conflicts, then commit and push
+To give everyone else your changes: Pull, resolve any conflicts, then commit and push Or, maybe better practices: Push to a different branch; Create pull request; merge the pull request

 hello
 I think i figured something out :)